 Cinnamon Roll Muffin Recipe

-This super easy Cinnamon Roll Muffin recipe makes the most moist and soft cinnamon muffins, with a cinnamon sugar filling, cinnamon sugar topping and a cream cheese frosting.
+This super easy Cinnamon Roll Muffin recipe makes the moistest and softest cinnamon muffins, with a cinnamon sugar filling, cinnamon sugar topping, and a cream cheese frosting.

 It is made without the need of an electric mixer, and it’s a take on a traditional cinnamon roll in a muffin form.